-Performance Works Northwest gratefully acknowledges our studio and performance space rests on the traditional, unceded lands of the Chinook and Clackamas.
+Performance Works Northwest acknowledges that our studio and performance space rests on the traditional lands of the Chinook, Clackamas and Cowlitz.
 What we now call Portland, Oregon and Multnomah County are the ancestral lands of the Multnomah, Wasco, Kathlamet, Clackamas, Cowlitz bands of Chinook, Tualatin Kalapuya, Molalla and many other Tribes who made their homes along the Columbia and Willamette Rivers.

 We are here because this land was occupied, and its traditional people were displaced by colonists and settlers.
 As settlers and/or guests, we recognize the strong and diverse Native communities in our region today, which include 70,000 members from Tribes both local and distant, and offer respect and gratitude for their stewardship of these lands since time immemorial.

 Please take the opportunity to support any or all of the following:

 Native Arts and Cultures Foundation (NCAF)